cryptosheep/mattata/README.md

 ![Plugins](https://raw.githubusercontent.com/wrxck/mattata/master/assets/plugins.png)

-mattata features an extensive, robust plugin system, similar to [topkecleon's](https://github.com/topkecleon/otouto).
+mattata features an extensive, robust plugin system, similar to [topkecleon's](https://github.com/topkecleon/otouto), with some plugins being based on his code.
 Below is a table containing a list of currently-documented plugins and their corresponding usage information.

 | Command                                            | Description                                                                                                                                                                                                                                                                                                                                                                                                                                    | Aliases          | Flag |
 |----------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------|------|